 Technical training programs often combine instruction with lab exercises.
 At the 2-year degree level, students could have the opportunity to participate in an internship.
 Associate degree programs also require the completion of general education courses, which address such relevant topics as math and the physical sciences.
 Completing a training program could also prepare graduates for further studies in 4-year degree programs before they enter the workforce.

-Detailed below are two of New Jersey's larger community colleges providing technical and occupational training.
+Detailed below are three of New Jersey's larger community colleges providing technical and occupational training.

 Schools At a Glance

 - This two-year, public school is located in Paramus, NJ.